Scholastic Encyclopedia of Women in the United States Lesson Plan

 Other Nonfiction Books About Women and Their Accomplishments

-Girls and Young Women Leading the Way: Twenty True Stories About Leadership by Frances A. Karnes, Suzanne M. Bean, Rosemary Wallner
+Girls and Young Women Leading the Way: Twenty True Stories About Leadership by Frances A. Karnes, Suzanne M. Bean, and Rosemary Wallner

 Twenty examples of young girls taking leadership roles in their schools and their communities.

-Girls & Young Women Inventing: Twenty True Stories About Inventors Plus How You Can Be One Yourself by Frances A. Karnes, Suzanne M. Bean, Rosemary Wallner
+Girls & Young Women Inventing: Twenty True Stories About Inventors Plus How You Can Be One Yourself by Frances A. Karnes, Suzanne M. Bean, and Rosemary Wallner

 A focus on 20 young, creative, and determined inventors and the challenges they encountered.